 I go through phases with my hair.
 Currently, I wear it just below my shoulders, and I find that a hairband is a wonderful accessory for keeping hair out of my face.
+I had no idea that my current hair style would lead to a crochet epiphany, but it has.

 Here is a photo of my favorite hairband: